ALERT: Adapting Language Models to Reasoning Tasks: Related Work

-\paragraph{LLMs that Reason.} In the setting of in-context learning, pretrained large language models (e.g. GPT-3 \cite{brown2020language}, OPT \cite{opt}, PaLM \cite{chowdhery2022palm}) have demonstrated remarkable performance on various NLP tasks.
-On the other hand, reasoning tasks (e.g. mathematical reasoning and commonsense reasoning) remain more challenging.
-A few follow-up research trajectories have been proposed to improve LLMs' reasoning abilities. ~\citet{kojima2022large} shows that LLMs can be decent zero-shot reasoners by simply appending ``Let’s think step by step'' to the prompt. ~\citet{cot} adds a series of intermediate reasoning steps to improve LLMs' reasoning abilities. ~\citet{wang2022rationale} further proposes to expand prompts to include rationales in each few-shot example.
-Additionally,~\citet{fu2022complexity} discovers that prompting with higher reasoning complexity achieves substantial gains on math word tasks.
-To tackle problems harder than demonstration examples, ~\citet{zhou2022least} first reduces a complex problem into a list of subproblems and then solve subproblems sequentially.
+\paragraph{LLMs that Reason.} To improve LLMs' reasoning abilities, \citet{kojima2022large} shows that LLMs can be decent zero-shot reasoners by simply appending ``Let’s think step by step'' to the prompt. ~\citet{cot} adds a series of intermediate reasoning steps to improve LLMs' reasoning abilities. ~\citet{wang2022rationale} further proposes to expand prompts to include rationales in each few-shot example. \citet{fu2022complexity} discovers that prompting with higher reasoning complexity achieves substantial gains on math word tasks.
+To tackle problems harder than demonstration examples, ~\citet{zhou2022least} first reduces a complex problem into a list of subproblems and solve subproblems sequentially.
 Another line of research is to improve the naive decoding strategy, \citet{wang2022self} introduces a self-consistency strategy which selects the most consistent answer among a set of reasoning paths.

 \paragraph{Existing Reasoning Benchmarks.}

 Many benchmarks are used for evaluating language models' performance, such as BIG-Bench \cite{srivastava2022beyond}, Natural Instruction V2 (NIV2) \cite{niv2}, MMLU \cite{hendrycks2020measuring}.
 Although they contain some reasoning tasks, none of them are specifically designed to test models' reasoning skills.
 For example, NIV2 contains 172 datasets and a total of 1554 tasks, including some reasoning tasks.
 It has several issues which make it inappropriate to be directly used as a reasoning benchmark: (\textit{1}) it is designed for instruction-tuned models and some tasks might be unsuitable for evaluating pretrained models or non-instruction finetuned models, as shown in Figure~\ref{tab:niv2_examples}; (\textit{2}) reasoning skills have been divided into 27 categories while some of them have large overlaps, e.g. numerical reasoning, quantitative reasoning, reasoning on numbers; (\textit{3}) some reasoning labels are wrongly labeled, e.g. \textit{task393\_plausible\_result\_generation} gives textual entailment label but this task can hardly examine the entailment skill.